-11 dead as heavy rain creates havoc in Rajasthan
+12 dead as heavy rain creates havoc in Rajasthan

-At least 11 people were killed as incessant rain battered Rajasthan on Wednesday night.
-Seven people died in Dholpur, while five others died in Bharatpur.
+At least 12 people were killed as incessant rain battered Rajasthan on Wednesday night.
+Eight people died in Dholpur, while five others died in Bharatpur.
 More than 100 people got injured during the dust storm and rainfall in the two districts.

 "Most of these deaths happened due to collapse of houses in the storm.
 At most of the places victims were sleeping," said a senior officer of Dholpur district administration.